-You'll have many opportunities to get involved on campus—chalking the walk to speak out against street harassment or celebrating working men and women at our Bread and Roses event.
+You'll have many opportunities to get involved on campus—chalking the walk to speak out against street harassment or gaining practical experience through internships, including several at our Women's Resource Center.

 Minor Requirements.
 The minor consists of 20 semester hours, including WMST-100 Introduction to Women's Studies (4 SH) and WMST-500 Research/Practicum in Women's Studies (2-4 SH), with the remaining semester hours coming from the array of courses listed under the "Courses" tab, as well as other women's studies courses offered on occasion by individual departments.